 Regrettably, the standards of today are not becoming healthy, but the companies are using the language of health by manipulative words like omega-3 and vitamins.

 Effect on America’s Youth

-The loveable children’s character Shrek was chosen as a government spokesperson for a program that encouraged children to “get out and play for an hour a day.”
-But shame on the advertisers, that they used more and more Shrek pictures on the package to sell their dangerous products to children and making them obese and unhealthy.
-Such ads were banned on account of the fact that they deceive kids, those without enough maturity to discriminate healthily and the sick.
-But as cunning and crafty the advertising industry is, the bill was curtailed because they stated that it was a violation of their right to free speech.
+Such ads were banned on account of the fact that they deceive children who don’t have enough maturity to discriminate healthy from unhealthy.
+But as cunning and crafty as the advertising industry can be, the bill was curtailed because they stated that it was a violation of their right to free speech.